kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    Even though :class:`IOBase` does not declare :meth:`read`, :meth:`readinto`,
    or :meth:`write` because their signatures will vary, implementations and clients should consider those methods part of the interface.
-Also, implementations may raise a :exc:`IOError` when operations they do not support are called.
+Also, implementations may raise a :exc:`ValueError` (or :exc:`UnsupportedOperation`) when operations they do not support are called.

-   The basic type used for binary data read from or written to a file is :class:`bytes`.  :class:`bytearray`\s are accepted too, and in some cases (such as :class:`readinto`) required.
+   The basic type used for binary data read from or written to a file is :class:`bytes`.  :class:`bytearray`\s are accepted too, and in some cases (such as :meth:`readinto`) required.
 Text I/O classes work with :class:`str` data.

    Note that calling any method (even inquiries) on a closed stream is undefined.
-Implementations may raise :exc:`IOError` in this case.
+Implementations may raise :exc:`ValueError` in this case.

-   IOBase (and its subclasses) supports the iterator protocol, meaning that an :class:`IOBase` object can be iterated over yielding the lines in a stream.
+   :class:`IOBase` (and its subclasses) supports the iterator protocol, meaning that an :class:`IOBase` object can be iterated over yielding the lines in a stream.
 Lines are defined slightly differently depending on whether the stream is a binary stream (yielding bytes), or a text stream (yielding character strings).
 See :meth:`~IOBase.readline` below.

-   IOBase is also a context manager and therefore supports the :keyword:`with` statement.
+   :class:`IOBase` is also a context manager and therefore supports the :keyword:`with` statement.
 In this example, *file* is closed after the :keyword:`with` statement's suite is finished---even if an exception occurs::